Hawksama/magento-2-performance-optimization/README.md

 ## Main Functionalities
+Google Page Speed optimizer.

+### Main features
-This module eliminates render-blocking CSS files and helps with Google Page Speed results by asynchronously loading CSS using RequireJS. <br />
+ - Eliminates render-blocking CSS files by asynchronously loading CSS using RequireJS. <br />
+ - Minifies the HTML without affecting KnockoutJs, RequireJs, jQuery or VanillaJs.
+ - Moves all script tags with either the `src` attribute or inline scripts that are loaded in the source page at the bottom of the page before closing `</body>` with the ability to skip some pages or controllers. <br />
-Extends the Magento 2.3.3 functionality CSS critical path to be compatible with the new asynchronously mode to make the first First Contentful Paint faster. <br />
+ - Adds custom `critical.css` file to improve `First Contentful Paint` score.
+Extends the Magento 2.3.3 functionality CSS critical path to be compatible with the new CSS asynchronously mode. <br />
-The production mode is required because in the developer mode the LESS path hints do not work.

 ## Installation
 \* = in production please use the `--keep-generated` option